“The Walk Home at Midnight” in Recoil, Shotgun Honey Presents, volume 4. (May 2020).

 A flash fiction featuring feuding friends, a duel, and death at dawn.

 “Grave Doubts: A Mystery & Magic Short Story,” Amazon Kindle Single, 2015.

 Originally in The Ghostbreakers: New Horrors, 2003, this is a newly revised and expanded edition.

 Itâ€™s 846 Anno Domini and Francia is being terrorized by Vikings and their heathen magic.
 Something is killing cows, removing the flesh, and etching the skeletons with runes.
 Has this evil been unleashed by a pair of Viking corpses and rune stones discovered in fresh graves?
 An ex-knight newly turned priest is forced to partner with a stubborn Frankish peasant to solve the riddle of the runes and battle Viking magic.
 Will they be able to save the village and its cows?
 My historical sources

 “Show Stopper” in Mystery Writers of America Presents Ice Cold: Tales of Intrigue from the Cold War, ed.
-Jeffery Deaver and Raymond Benson, Grand Central Publishing (April 2014).
+Jeffery Deaver and Raymond Benson, Grand Central Publishing, 2014.

-2015 Thriller Award Nominee for best short story
+2015 Thriller Award Finalist for best short story

 More about the writing and research

-Kidnapping and corruption, knights in rusty armor, dusty summer streets, and Sir Thibaut the cripple in service to Basilia, a lovely Jewish moneylender.
+Kidnapping and corruption, knights in rusty armor, dusty summer streets, and Sir Thibaut in service to a lovely Jewish moneylender.

 Read about the setting and research